 C2 German Language Course: Face-to-face or online

-You are now at a C2 German Course Level!
+You have levelled up to a C2 German Course Level!
 This means that you have completed all beginner and intermediate courses, and half of the advanced course.
+Congrats on the big achievements, but your journey isn’t over yet.

 Your level of German language is now at a stage where you can attend meetings, for example an ‘Anmeldung’ application, in German, and go about your daily life using your new second language.